Maria Repetto: Beatification

-The beatification cause commenced in Genoa in an informative process that Carlo Dalmazio Minoretti opened in 1927 and later closed in 1933 while theologians approved her spiritual writings on 18 March 1941; the formal introduction to her cause opened under Pope Pius XII on 11 March 1949 and she was made a Servant of God.
+The beatification cause commenced in Genoa in an informative process that Carlo Dalmazio Minoretti opened in 1927 and later closed in 1933.
+Theologians approved her spiritual writings on 18 November 1941; the formal introduction to her cause opened under Pope Pius XII on 11 March 1949 and she was made a Servant of God.
 The informative process was validated on 19 January 1958.

 An antepreparatory committee approved the cause on 28 February 1961 as did a preparatory one on 8 March 1966 and the general committee on 22 May 1967.
 Pope Paul VI named her as Venerable on 4 July 1968 after confirming that she had lived a life of heroic virtue.
 The cognitional process for a miracle spanned from 1951 to 1953 and was validated on 17 January 1958.
 A medical approved it on 25 September 1968 as did the Congregation for the Causes of Saints and their consultants on 8 January 1980 before Pope John Paul II approved it on 30 March 1981.
 John Paul II beatified Repetto on 4 October 1981 at Saint Peter's Square.